Skip to content

 Tip #3 Think Through Your Supply Chain Plan

-An example would be if you needed three inches of tape instead of 1 1/4 inches.
+An example would be needing three inches of tape instead of 1 1/4 inches.
 Just that change in tape usage has impacted customers by hundreds of thousands of dollars as they increased their production.

 Don't design in a vacuum.
-Work through each step in the process and make sure your new packaging design is in alignment with everything so you don't have any surprises.
+Work through each step in the process and ensure that your new packaging design aligns with everything so there are no surprises.

 Tip #4 Print Alternate Graphics For Each Scenario

-Next, consider printing more than one graphic instead of using a one-size-fits-all design.
-Using only one design can make things more efficient and reduce chances for error, but they don't stand out at retail.
+Next, consider printing more than one graphic instead of a one-size-fits-all design.
+While using only one design can be more efficient and reduce the chances of error, it doesn't stand out at retail.

 Consider the following ideas: